kevin-montrose/Sigil/README.markdown

  - `StoreIndirect(...)` -&gt; Stind_* depending on the type
  - `StoreLocal(Local)` -&gt; Stloc_0 through Stloc_3, and Stloc_S are used if possible

+###Unsupported Operations

+Sigil does not support the [Arglist](http://msdn.microsoft.com/en-us/library/system.reflection.emit.opcodes.arglist.aspx), [Mkrefany](http://msdn.microsoft.com/en-us/library/system.reflection.emit.opcodes.mkrefany.aspx), [Refanytype](http://msdn.microsoft.com/en-us/library/system.reflection.emit.opcodes.refanytype.aspx), or [Refanyval](http://msdn.microsoft.com/en-us/library/system.reflection.emit.opcodes.refanyval.aspx) instructions.
+While not impossible to support, the unusualness of the `VarArgs` methods in .NET makes them not worth the trouble at this time.

+Fault blocks are also not supported, in part because of their rarity (there is not C# equivalent) and because they are forbidden in dynamic methods.

 #Sigil is a WORK IN PROGRESS

 Use at your own risk, there are almost certainly serious bugs at the moment.